benoit-cty/decentralized_AI/whitepaper/whitepaper.md

 Growth hacker from the Growth Tribe Academy in Amsterdam and technical dev from LeWagon.
 He worked for EdTech and FoodTech industry as a growth marketer.
 Since 2016, he's helping startups and corporates to find new ways to grow.
 He's passionate about blockchain technology and AI.
 He's looking for new opportunities into this space as a growth marketer/product marketer.
 User Acquisition, Conversion Optimization and Retention, that's his specialization https://www.linkedin.com/in/jeddi-mees-i-do-growth/

-WARNING : *this a student project and has to be taken as his, without any warranty of any kind.
-Use at you own risk.* This is our final project for [TheSchool.AI](https://www.theschool.ai), a decentralized application course by Siraj Raval.
-This Whitepaper is inspired by the one from iExec and the OpenMined project.
-We talk a lot of iExec & OpenMined because it is the core technology we use for our project, but we have no link or affiliation of any kind with iExec.

 ## REFERENCES